melimore86/fr_covidata_engine/README.md

 ## Setup and Configuration

 This script is configured entirely via the environment.
-An example `.env` file is provided as `./example.env`.
-To use this file, copy it to the name `.env` and customize according to your project needs.
+An example `.env` files are provided as `./example.env` and `./example\_pky.env` To use one of these files, copy it to the name `.env` and customize according to your project needs.
 Follow these steps to build the required components and configure the script's `.env` file.

 1. Create each of the REDCap projects from the project XML files.
 We will refer to these two projects as _survey_ and _results_ for the remainder of this document.
 1. In both the survey and results projects, give a user User Rights of _Full Data Set_ for _Data Exports_